 Fence enclosures around pools should be in conformance with Calcasieu Parish regulations and/or other applicable local, State, or international regulations.
 Landscape screening and enhancement of pool, hot tub and spa areas is required.

 All swimming pools must fit naturally into the topography of the proposed lot and located to provide minimal visual impact to surrounding properties and streets.
 All pumps, filers, and equipment must be screened from street and adjacent property view.

 Hot tubs and spas and their related pumps, filters, and equipment must be screened from street and adjacent property view and located where they will not cause a nuisance to neighbors.

 Animal house design, exterior colors and materials must relate to the exterior of the house.
 The structure should be completely screened from any view from surrounding properties and streets, and be discreetly located so as to not cause a nuisance to neighbors, preferably the rear yard behind the house.
 The floor of the kennel must be concrete sloped to a drain.
 The drain must be tied into the City sewage system.
 Fenced dog runs are not allowed.
 See fence guidelines for a description of types of fences that can be used for dog enclosures.

 All out buildings, where allowed, must be within the architectural keeping of the original primary home.
 Out buildings are considered to be defined as pool houses, play houses, or structures not used as living space or storage other than golf carts.
+No tool sheds are allowed.
 Landscaping of the structure must be within the percentage requirement for that specific neighborhood.
 All plans & exterior materials must be submitted to the NCC for prior approval.

 Gazebos, arbors, etc. should be fully detailed (site plan, elevations, details, etc.) and submitted for review.
 Site compatibility will determine approval.